Debunking the Arguments of PseudoSkeptics and Debunkers of the Paranormal

 But rather than inquiring, or asking questions to try to understand something, they seek to debunk, discredit and ridicule anything that doesn't fit into their belief system.
 And rather than suspending judgment, they make accusations of fraud and delusion of all paranormal claimants.
 Hence, we call them pseudoskeptics (a term coined by the late Marcello Truzzi) for their actions and behaviors are the complete antithesis of what skepticism truly means.

-cynical arguments such as those presented in this article, they portray to
+cynical arguments such as those presented in this book, they portray

 understand or consider possible.
 That’s